 When it comes to finding and choosing an assisted living community, it can be an overwhelming and confusing process for older adults and their families alike.
-To help cut through the confusion, we recently spoke with Vickie Moulton, Outreach Coordinator at Crescent Crossing, Bethany Village’s newest assisted living community.
-Read on for Vickie’s tips and advice for families considering an assisted living community for a parent or loved one.
+To help cut through the confusion, we recently spoke with Bethany Village’s assisted living team.
+Read on for tips and advice for families considering an assisted living community for a parent or loved one.

 What is the first step to take when looking for an assisted living community for a parent?

 I would say that the first step is to research assisted living communities and contact them for more information.
 When I receive a call or email from someone interested in Crescent Crossing Assisted Living, 90 percent of the time it is the adult child of the older adult.
 Often, they want to review information quickly because their parent needs to move to assisted living as soon as possible.
 Most of the time, this is because the older adult can no longer live safely or comfortably alone in their home.
 This could be due to a decline in their health or mobility, or even an emergency such as a fall or accident.